IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations/README.md

 - **title**: Snapshot Semantics for Temporal Multiset Relations
 - **pdf link**: [http://www.vldb.org/pvldb/vol12/p639-dignoes.pdf](http://www.vldb.org/pvldb/vol12/p639-dignoes.pdf)
 - **abstract**: Snapshot semantics is widely used for evaluating queries over temporal data: temporal relations are seen as sequences of snapshot relations, and queries are evaluated at each snapshot.
 In this work, we demonstrate that current approaches for snapshot semantics over interval-timestamped multiset relations are subject to two bugs regarding snapshot aggregation and bag difference.
 We introduce a novel temporal data model based on K-relations that overcomes these bugs and prove it to correctly encode snapshot semantics.
-Furthermore, we present an efficient implementation of our model as a database middleware and demonstrate experimentally that our approach is competitive with native implementations.
+Furthermore, we present an efficient implementation of our model as a database middle-ware and demonstrate experimentally that our approach is competitive with native implementations.
 - **reproducibility instructions**: Our reproducibility submission is available as a git repository hosted on github: [https://github.com/IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations](https://github.com/IITDBGroup/2019-PVLDB-Reproducibility-Snapshot-Semantics-For-Temporal-Multiset-Relations).
 The `README.md` file contains instructions for the reproducibility committee.

 # Hardware